department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/payment-history/discovery-and-research/user-research/payment-information-conversation-guide.md

 *If using a prototype:*

+- Since we had login issues, we have a prototype we can use.

-- We will be looking at a prototype as the logged-in user 'Kim Smith' (who is completely fictional) today, and if you could pretend to be her for these exercises that would be great.
+- We will be looking at a prototype as a fictional logged in user, so if you could pretend to be that person for these exercises that would be great.

 - Have link to prototype ready: [desktop](https://preview.uxpin.com/45251888896c8dd47ef62aa20d3a89a334726ac1#/pages/145483168/simulate/no-panels?mode=i) and [mobile](https://preview.uxpin.com/45251888896c8dd47ef62aa20d3a89a334726ac1#/pages/145483175/simulate/no-panels?mode=i)